 Remember my re-purposed light globe centerpiece?
 Here it is with white flowers and pine branches adding a warm glow to the table on this blustery day.
 Even thought poinsettia are associated with Christmas, I think they echo the winter theme.

-Below is the same centerpiece in autumn splendor.
-Click below to go to the how-to link.
+Above is the same centerpiece in autumn splendor.
+Click centerpiece from Re-purposed globes to go to the how-to.

 I have several favorite Quiche recipes.
 This is the one I turn to often because it is easy to put together with items I usually have on hand and because it is very good.
 The recipe was given to me from a friend way back in 1977 when we lived in Ohio.